 Dr. Paul O’Donoghue: Wildcat Warrior

 Dr. O’Donoghue, a wildlife biologist and the Chief Scientific Advisor of the Scottish Wildcat Haven, has dedicated his life to saving the Scottish Wildcats.
-These Wildcats, which used to inhabit all of Great Britain, now can only be found in the Scottish highlands, and their habitat is shrinking by the year, and Paul wants to create a safe haven for the Wildcats so that they can only breed with their own kind.
+These Wildcats, which used to inhabit all of Great Britain, now can only be found in the Scottish highlands, but now their habitat is shrinking by the year, and it’s Paul’s mission to create a safe haven for the Wildcats so that they can only breed with their own kind.

 And since there are only 35 Scottish Wildcats in existence, they need his help.
 Not only is the Scottish Wildcat the most endangered mammal in Britain, but it is also one of the rarest animals in the world.“It [The Scottish Wildcat] is about 70 times rarer than the Giant Panda” Paul told me, with both pride and concern in his voice.